atrebbi/aftershock-ios/README.md

-# Pathetic attempt to implement FidoNet client for iOS
+# A pathetic attempt to implement FidoNet client for iOS